 In 2019, the average SDE multiple was 2.6x for HVAC companies.
 To derive an implied value of the business apply this multiple to SDE.
 The calculation is as follows:

 SDE X Multiple = Value of the Business

 For example, if an HVAC company has seller’s discretionary earnings of $350,000 and transacts at a 2.6x multiple, then the business is worth approximately $910,000.

 $350,000 X 2.6x = $910,000

 Seller’s discretionary is a common cash flow multiple used in small business transactions.
-SDE is derived by starting with your company’s EBITDA and adding back potential expenses that would not otherwise be incurred by a new owner.
-These expenses may include owner’s compensation, managers salary, other expenses such as auto, and nonrecurring items or events such as legal fees, consulting.
+Derive SDE by starting with your company’s EBITDA and adding back potential expenses that a new owner would not otherwise incur.
+These expenses may include owner’s compensation, managers salary, other expenses such as auto, and nonrecurring items, or events such as legal fees, or consulting.

 This approach is most frequently used as a valuation method for small businesses with sales less than $3M.